-CB1: Students have demonstrated having knowledge and understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.

-CB4: Students are able to transmit information, idees, problems and solutions to a specialized and non-specialized public.
+2.1 Basic CB1: Students have demonstrated having knowledge and Competences understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.
+CB4: Students are able to transmit information, idees, p and solutions to a specialized and non-specialized pub

-CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old mental models that limit thinking.

-G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
+2.2 General CG2: Be able to innovate by developing an open attitude Competences towards change and being willing to re-evaluate old mental models that limit thinking.
+Logistics and Maritime Business G1: Develop skills for searching for, processing and a information from a range of sources so as to apply problem solving.
 G2: To be autonomous in the area of personal planning, the selection of appropriate resources and to have the maturity to assume decision-making responsibilities.

-CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.
+2.3 Transverse CT5: Develop tasks applying the acquired knowledge with Competences flexibility and creativity and adapting it to new contexts and situations.

-CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE12: Apply the English Language in different cultural environments of business negotiation.
+2.4 Specific Business Administration Competences CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Leisure and Tourism Management CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Marketing and Digital Communities CE12: Apply the English Language in different cultural environments of business negotiation.

-E.2.
+Logistics and Maritime Business E.2.
 To demonstrate the capacity to communicate fluidly in Spanish, Catalan and English, in both written and spoken form, in the area of logistics and maritime business.